View | Web 3.0 and the shifting dynamics of digital marketing

 With everyone gearing up to ride the new internet wave, marketers, too, will need to be wary of the emerging trends to understand, prepare and eventually capitalize on the new digital consumer landscape.

 — The author, Akhil Nair, is CEO, Big Trunk Communications — a Mumbai-based digital marketing agency.
-Views expresseed are personal.
+Views expressed are personal.

 Check out our in-depth Market Coverage, Business News & get real-time Stock Market Updates on CNBC-TV18.
 Also, Watch our channels CNBC-TV18, CNBC Awaaz and CNBC Bajar Live on-the-go!